Azure/bicep-registry-modules/avm/res/api-management/service/README.md

   ]
   ```

-### Parameter: `skuUnits`

-The instance size of this API Management service.
-Not supported with V2 SKUs.
-If using Consumption, skuUnits should = 0.
-Reference https://azure.microsoft.com/en-us/pricing/details/api-management/ for number of available Units per SKU.

-- Required: No
-- Type: int
-- Default: `1`

 ### Parameter: `subnetResourceId`

 The full resource ID of a subnet in a virtual network to deploy the API Management service in.